lpmi-13/homepage/_posts/2019-02-05-lora-pulse-counter.markdown

 ### External Pickup Power Supply

 The device can supply power to external pickups required to interface with different equipment.
-Typical external pickups include:

-- photodiode to detect a flashing LED
-- hall-effect sensor to detect a rotating magnet
+You will, for example, need to power a photodiode circuit in order to detect flashing LEDs commonly found on the front panel of electricity meters.

 ### Status Button and LED

 The device has a button which when pressed enables a status LED which makes it possible to quickly inspect the status of the device.

-The status codes are:
+The status codes are as follows:

 number of flashes | status
 ------------------|-----------------------------------------------------